The Madness of Love (play)

 The Madness of Love (La locura de amor) is a 1855 historical drama play written by Manuel Tamayo y Baus.

+Plot

 Tracking the plight of Queen Joanna of Castile, the play consists of 5 acts set in 1506 in Castile; specifically in Tudela de Duero (Act 1), in an inn near Tudela (Act 2) and in the Palace of the Constables of Castile in Burgos (last three acts).

+Premiere and reception

 The play premiered at the Teatro del Príncipe on 12 January 1855.
 It proved to be a commercial and international success.
 A very influential 19th-century work, it has been adapted to film several times.